vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

   events with SBF have fully invalidated them.
-I think the basic logic of many of these is still fairly sound, but also that the events with SBF should lead us to *update in the other direction* and to *add more nuance to our thinking of these topics*.
+I think the basic logic of many of these is still fairly sound, but also that the events with SBF should lead us to *update in the other direction* and to *add more nuance to our thinking about these topics*.
 I try to articulate this a little bit in this post, but nowhere near enough, and further articulation would require a separate post (perhaps by another person).